-Goal A: To produce psychologists with the personal qualities, interpersonal skills and awareness, and the ethical sensitivity predictive of success in a broad array of social, economic, and political contexts.
+Goal A: To produce school psychologists with the personal qualities, interpersonal skills and awareness, and the ethical sensitivity predictive of effectiveness when working with individuals from diverse backgrounds and communities, as broadly defined, in order to deliver high quality psychological services to an increasingly diverse populations.

-Objective Al: Students will develop an understanding of service delivery programs within a context respectful and appreciative of individual and cultural diversity.
+Objective Al: Students will develop an understanding of service delivery programs within a context respectful and appreciative of individual, family, and cultural diversity.